Bordeaux is sunlit vineyards and enchanting architecture.

 Once you’ve shopped till you’ve dropped, you might want to grab something to eat from one of our bars, cafés or restaurants.
-Whether you’re after a sit-down slap-up meal or you want to grab something for the plane, you’ll find plenty of choice at BHX.
-From All Bar One and Giraffe, to Burger King and Wrapchic, there’s food to cater to everyone.
+Whether you’re after a sit-down slap-up meal, or you want to grab something for the plane, you’ll find plenty of choice at Birmingham Airport.
+From Wetherspoon and Giraffe, to Wrapchic, there’s food to cater to everyone.
 Flying in the morning?
 Why not head to one of our coffee shops like Pret a Manger or Costa.

 If you’d like some peace and quiet before your flight, you could book into one of our airport lounges.
-We’ve got five – they all have quiet-zones, unlimited Wi-Fi and complimentary food and drink.
+All have quiet-zones, unlimited Wi-Fi and complimentary food and drink.
 Check out the exclusive views of the runways while recharging all your devices and relaxing before your flight.

 For those driving to the airport we have seven car parks on-site, all within walking distance of the airport terminal or accessible via a free shuttle bus.
-If public transport is more convenient, options are plentiful.
-Birmingham International train station is just outside the airport, with the free and frequent Air Rail Link that takes passengers to the terminal in just two minutes.
+If public transport is more convenient, the options are plentiful.
+Birmingham International train station is just outside the airport, with the free and frequent bus service that takes passengers to the terminal in just two minutes.
 You can also find public buses and coaches that travel from all over the country and drop you right at the terminal.

 To find out about our other services, head to our terminal facilities page.

 Average temperatures in Bordeaux